 Click for more information on Program Costs and Financial Aid.

 Remember to speak with the Office of Financial Aid at your home campus to determine how your aid package could apply towards your program abroad.

-Sophomore, junior and senior students are eligible to participate.
-You must have at least one full year of college coursework at your current university Applications are welcome from students in all majors.
+Freshmen, sophomore, junior and senior students are eligible to participate.
+Applications are welcome from students in all majors.
 A minimum grade point average of 2.5 is required.

 London is your classroom.
 Make the most out of your resources in London and its surroundings.
 Depending on the courses you select, you may visit places such as the British Museum, industry events and exhibitions, the Bloomberg offices, the Tate and National galleries, or a variety of theaters.